 - Psychology and Neuroscience

 - Statistical Science

 - Approval from your department (see step 1 below)

 - A copy of your current Duke transcript or DukeHub report (PDF)

 - Two letters of recommendation from your DGS and faculty advisor.
 If your DGS and faculty advisor are the same individual only one letter of recommendation is required.

-- A brief description (in PDF format) of research, interests, and why it would be particularly important to be free of service obligations.
+- A brief description (in PDF format) of research, interests, and why it would be particularly important to be free of training obligations.
 This should be no more than 3 pages, using 1-inch margins, 1.5 line spacing, and Arial 12-point font.
 OPTIONAL: You may also include an additional 1-page bibliography.

 - Get approval to apply from your department.
 Before you can submit your applications for this award to The Graduate School, you must first get approval from your director of graduate studies (DGS).
 Programs differ in how they choose their nominees.
 Check with your DGS.

 - Once you have received approval from your DGS, go to The Graduate School’s fellowship application system to submit your application. | Application instructions (PDF)